|

 should appear on covers only in an editorial context and not in

-that suggests advertisement.
+a way that suggests advertisement.
 (This includes use of cover "stickers.")

 ADJACENCIES